-A copy of this Order shall be provided to Mahan Airways, Al Naser Airlines, Ali published in the Federal Register.

-Abdullah Alhay, and Bahar Safwa General Trading and each related person, and shall be
+A copy of this Order shall be provided to Mahan Airways, Al Naser Airlines, Ali Abdullah Alhay, and Bahar Safwa General Trading and each related person, and shall be published in the Federal Register.
+Mahan Airways, et al. TDO Renewal Order Page 32 of 32